 What is Solidity?

-Solidity is a high-level language for implementing smart contract in Ethereum environment.
+Solidity is a high-level language for implementing smart contracts in Ethereum environment.
 Solidity is statically typed, supports inheritance, libraries and complex user-defined types among other features.

 From the docs: Contracts in Solidity are similar to classes in JavaScript (I know... it's not a real class).
 They contain persistent data in state variables, and functions that can modify these variables.